JorjaFox/library/_source/_recaps/csi/bite-me.md

 ## Quotes

-**Sidle** You know, you don't have to sleep in the same bed together to have sex or ... have romance.
+**Sidle:** You know, you don't have to sleep in the same bed together to have sex or ... have romance.

 - - -

-**Sidle** Two viable prints, both in a light coat of lube.
+**Sidle:** Two viable prints, both in a light coat of lube.
 One was Becky's and the other is an Adam Gilford.
 Work card is in the system.
 He's an executive at Western Airlines.

 - - -

-**Sidle** Lovers and co-workers.
+**Sidle:** Lovers and co-workers.
 That never works.